Firefly (G.I. Joe): Toys

 Firefly was first released as an action figure in 1984.
-A new version of Firefly was released in 1992.
+The 2up Prototype v1 Firefly was sculpted by King Design Associates, a well-known toy design, development and engineering firm in Providence, RI, owned by former 1970's era Hasbro Engineer James King.
+Who was also the inventor of 12" Eagle Eye G.I.
+Joe.
+King Design Associates worked on multiple toys for Hasbro in the 1980's including the Firefly.
+It is rumored that the v1 Firefly has an alternate head for the 2up prototype.
+The v1 Firefly is the most reproduced G.I.
+Joe in the RAH line.
+The v1 Firefly body/head has been reproduced twelve (12) times, as the v1(1994), v4 (1998), v5 (2000), v7 (2002), BJ’s Special 8-pack v7 (2002), under a separate character name Wreckage (2003), v8 (2003), v9 (2003), v11 (2004), the v1 body was re-issued for v12 (2005), v13 (2005) and as the unreleased Saber Tooth (1988).
+A different version of Firefly was released in 1992.
 The figure was repainted and released as part of the Battle Corps line in 1993.
-Firefly has 11 action figures plus two convention exclusive figures in the 3¾" line, one 12" figure, and two 8" figures.
+Firefly has 13 action figures plus two convention exclusive figures in the 3¾" line, one 12" figure, and two 8" figures.
 He is most commonly seen in a ski mask and BDU fatigues.
 He is popularly shown in urban or grey camouflage, although only 4 of his figures portray him in that manner.

 A version of Firefly with no accessories came with the Built to Rule Cobra Sand Snake in 2004, which followed the G.I.
 Joe: Spy Troops story line.
 The figure featured additional articulation with a mid-thigh cut joint, plus the forearms and calves of the figure sported places where blocks could be attached.
 The same figure was also recolored and released with the Built to Rule Cobra Venom Striker.

 Firefly appeared as a Kreon in the 2013 G.I.
 Joe Kre-O toy line as part of the Check Point Alpha playset.
 The set includes Check Point Alpha along with Law & Order and a Cobra motorcycle piloted by Firefly.